 There are procedures and regulations for the revisions of the programme, and the EEAP was made aware that the programme of study has been internally monitored and assessed periodically.
 External consultations and collaborative activities with the private and civil sector are realized in systematic but unofficial way.
+The students contribute to curriculum revisions.
 Students have contributed by submitting course and faculty evaluations.
+We would encourage the use of virtual platforms/social media to enhance student participation and engagement.